 At UNI, we are committed to providing equal and effective electronic and information technology access to all individuals.
 Accessible electronic and information technology is technology that can be accessed by people with a wide range of abilities and disabilities.
-When technology has been developed with accessibility in mind, incorporating the principles of universal design, all users are able to interact with the technology in the ways that work best for them.
+When technology has been developed with accessibility in mind, incorporating the principles of universal design, most users are able to interact with the technology in the ways that work best for them.

 Microsoft Active Directory controls access to your computer workstation, printers, network file shares, and other such resources on campus.

 Information Technology can plan, develop, deploy, and support custom applications for University departments to achieve stated business goals and objectives.

 Information Technology assists with the installation, configuration, and use of assistive technology including software, scanners, screen readers, and others.